Creating An Effective Project Timeline: A Step-By-Step Guide

 Background on Project Timelines

-A project timeline displays major milestones and deliverables for a project, often within project kick off meetings, on a linear schedule.
+A project timeline displays major milestones and deliverables for a project on a linear schedule, often within project kickoff meetings.
 It maps out the expected start and end dates for each task or phase of the project.

 Timelines commonly use a Gantt chart format with bars representing tasks across a calendar.